en

 Salary benchmarking allows companies to establish whether their senior executives’ remuneration packages are in line with the rest of the market.
 Here, we explore it in more detail.

-Why do firms need a salary benchmarking service?
+Why do firms need to benchmark salaries?

 In some cases, they don’t want to risk losing their top executives to offers of better pay packages from competitors.
 In others, they want to be able to prove to their shareholders in black and white that their senior staff provide value for money.
 Either way, it can be vitally important to the success of an organisation.